-According to World Health Organization, 10% of a day’s energy comes from sugar.
+According to the World Health Organization, 10% of a day’s energy comes from sugar.
 But, in this case, the recommended sugar intake for kids should not exceed 5% on a routine basis.
 Talking about kids’ sugar intake, for a girl kid, of about 5-7 years, 6-10 spoons of sugar would be more than enough.
 On the other hand, if the kid is a boy, 8-12 spoons of added sugar should be fine.

 Effects of Eating Too Much Sugar on Kids

-Excess of anything is harmful, so is the case with sugar.
+Excess of anything is harmful, and so is the case with sugar.
 Some harmful effects of consuming too much sugar in kids include:

 When your kid consumes sugar, he may feel full.
-This is because sugar content augments the blood glucose that, in turn, makes the hunger urges fade away.
-So it is recommended to stop your kids from consuming any form of sweets in excess, as this may distance them from a proper and a nutritious diet required for the proper growth of their mind and body.
+This is because sugar content augments the blood glucose and that, in turn, makes the hunger urges fade away.
+So, it is recommended to stop your kids from consuming any form of sweets in excess, as this may distance them from a proper and a nutritious diet required for the proper growth of their mind and body.

 2. Causes Virus-Like Symptoms

 Not all, but some kids may develop asthma hay fever or other infections due to over-consumption of sugar.
 It could be a runny nose or even infections related to frequent urination.
 Some kids may also develop a cough when they are asleep.
 This happens when sugary dairy products are served to kids as this can lead to acidic creations in the system that further leads to muscle spasms inside the larynx.